 If You Were Injured in an Accident, We Can Get the Police Accident Report for You

-Just call us now for a free, no obligation consultation.
-If you decide you want us to be your lawyers for your accident, we will obtain the police accident report.
+If you decide you want us to be your lawyers for your accident, we will obtain the police accident report for you.